-Magic is like Gravity
+Magic is Like Gravity

 Magic is a Process

-Magic in Western Religion
+Magical Processes in Western Religion

-Mystical, Magical Appropriation
+Mystical, Mental, Appropriation

-Here’s how mystical, magical appropriation works.
+Here’s how mystical, mental, magical appropriation works.
 You reach out magically with the power of the mind.
-This is a mystical esoteric practice accessed via a specific formula.
+It’s a mysterious, esoteric practice accessed via a specific formula.
 Depending upon the sect, it could be “calling on the name.”
-Or, it might also include ceremonial cleansing “baptism” by water.
+Or it might also include ceremonial cleansing “baptism” by water.

-“The Catholic Encyclopedia and International Work, Vol. 14 (1907).
-Symbolism in a greater or lesser degree is essential to every kind of external worship, and we need not shrink from the conclusion that in the matter of baptisms and washings, of genuflection’s and other acts of reverence, of lights and sweet smelling incense, of flowers and white vestures, of spiritual unction’s and the imposing of hands, of sacrifice and the rite of the Communion banquet, the Church has borrowed without hesitation from the common stock of significant actions known to all periods and to all nations.
+““Symbolism in a greater or lesser degree is essential to every kind of external worship, and we need not shrink from the conclusion that in the matter of baptisms and washings, of genuflection’s and other acts of reverence, of lights and sweet-smelling incense, of flowers and white vestitures, of spiritual unction’s and the imposing of hands, of sacrifice and the rite of the Communion banquet.
+The Church has borrowed without hesitation from the common stock of significant actions known to all periods and to all nations.
 In such matters as these, Christianity claims no monopoly or originality.”
+The Catholic Encyclopedia and International Work, Vol. 14 (1907).
+(2)

 Why is Magic Demonized?

-Magic in Eastern Religion
+Magical Processes in Eastern Religion

-Magic in Paganism
+Magical Processes in Paganism

-Interested in spiritual exploration?
+Are you interested in spiritual exploration?
 Check out the blended learning process at the core of our teaching process.
-It reflects what Joseph Campbell called the Hero’s Journey.
+It reflects what Joseph Campbell called the Hero’s Journey (3).
 Our learning options include both face-to-face and virtual learning sessions.
 Please consider donating and supporting our mission.

-The Catholic Encyclopedia and International Work (1907)
+(2) The Catholic Encyclopedia and International Work (1907)